2ndQuadrant/pglogical/README.md

 ### Additional functions

 - `pglogical.synchronize_sequence(relation regclass)`
   Push sequence state to all subscribers.
-Unlike the subscriotion and table synchronization function, this function should be run on provider.
-It forces update of the tracked sequence state which will be consumed by all subcribers (replication set filtering still applies) once they replicate the transaction in which this function has been executed.
+Unlike the subscription and table synchronization function, this function should be run on provider.
+It forces update of the tracked sequence state which will be consumed by all subscribers (replication set filtering still applies) once they replicate the transaction in which this function has been executed.

   Parameters: